 Comprehensiveness, that is, the level of detail in the logs, is also very important.
 For example a post has so many things that can be changed – the content, custom fields, the author, status, title, URL, SEO title.
 It is very important that you review the information on what has changed within a post, and not just that a post has changed.

-Coverage and comprehensiveness of activity logs are exactly where WP Security Audit Log excels.
-It has an ever growing list of WordPress changes it can keep a log of, and also reports changes in great detail, as highlighted in the below screenshot.
+Coverage and comprehensiveness of activity logs are exactly where WP Activity Log excels.
+It has an ever-growing list of WordPress changes it can keep a log of, and also reports changes in great detail, as highlighted in the below screenshot.

-It is also worth noting that WP Security Audit Log is also an activity log plugin for WordPress multisite networks.
+It is also worth noting that WP Activity Log is also an activity log plugin for WordPress multisite networks.

 Fully Configurable Activity Logs

 Even though comprehensiveness and coverage are the two most important factors of activity logs, we understand that not everyone is a geek.
-So you can disable any type of event from the activity logs with WP Security Audit Log, easily tailoring the activity logs to fit your business requirements.
+So you can disable any type of event from the activity logs with WP Activity Log, easily tailoring the activity logs to fit your business requirements.

-Getting started with WP Security Audit Log and keeping a log of all changes that happen on your WordPress sites is really easy.
+Getting started with WP Activity Log and keeping a log of all changes that happen on your WordPress sites is really easy.
 Once you install the plugin you are greeted with a wizard that guides you in configuring the basics for the activity logs, mainly:

 - Activity log detail level